mkorthof/freenom-script/README.md

 Leaving `MTA` empty or commented disables alerts.

-## Apprise Notifications
+### Apprise

+Uses external lib to send notification to many services like Telegram, Discord, Slack, Amazon SNS, MS Teams etc.

 To enable [Apprise](https://github.com/caronc/apprise) notifications, make sure `APPRISE` is set to the location where you installed the Apprise CLI; the default is `/usr/local/bin/apprise`.
-You must also set the `APPRISE_SERVER_URLS` array to contain one or more server URLs; notifications are sent to all of the listed server URLs.
+You must also set the `APPRISE_SERVER_URLS` array to contain one or more server URLs.
+Notifications are sent to all of the listed server URLs.
 As with email notifications, Apprise notifications are sent on renewal or update errors.

-For details on how to construct server URLs, refer to https://github.com/caronc/apprise/blob/master/README.md.
+For details on how to construct server URLs, refer to [supported notifications](https://github.com/caronc/apprise#supported-notifications).

 Leaving the `APPRISE_SERVER_URLS` array empty disables Apprise notifications.

-### Optional Overrides
+## Optional Overrides

 The following options can be changed in config, they are however OK to leave as-is.